open-forest-observatory/cacao-terraform-ofo/README.md

 * Click _Deploy_
 * Select your cloud and allocation project
+* For the boot image select Featured-Ubuntu22 or Featured-Ubuntu24
 * Give your instance a name and select the flavor of VM
 * Type in the Metashape license server IP address